Hierarchical Models for Independence Structures of Networks: Parameter estimation and simulation studies

 where $\psi(q)$ is defined in (\ref{eq:081}).

 This function is obviously concave.
-The goal is to apply the \emph{gradient decent} method (for example, see \citet{sny05}) to find its maximum.
+The goal is to apply the \emph{gradient descent} method (for example, see \citet{sny05}) to find its maximum.
 An element of the gradient of the log-likelihood, for $m=n(n-1)/2$, is

 where $d$ is the maximal clique size in $D$.
 The main problem in computing the gradient vector is the large sum in both numerator and denominator, whose number of terms in the worst case is of order $O(n^3d2^m)$.
 Here we will address this issue.